tracim/tracim/backend/doc/setting.md

    remote_user_header = HTTP_X_REMOTE_USER
 `

-apache_virtualhost (Tracim should be listening on port 6543):
+apache_virtualhost (Tracim should be listening on port 6543, pushpin on 7999):

 ```